Thule Yepp Nexxt Maxi Review

 The Yepp Nexxt Maxi has a super cool magnetic buckle that easily snaps into place.
 Unlocking does require two hands – one hand to slide the magnet out of place, and the other to un-attach the buckle snaps.
 While not hard, it’s a bit tricky to do while also keeping your bike upright, so make sure your bike is leaned against the wall before you try it!

-Magnetic buckle on Thule Yepp Nexxt Maxi child bike seat
+Magnetic buckle of Thule Yepp Nexxt Maxi

 This same buckle is on the front-mounted version, but it’s much easier to use when the child is in front of you and you’re cradling them as you undo the buckle.